ibm-cloud-docs/sell/service-metering-integration.md

 | Block tier (up to)           | The total amount that is charged is established by an up to quantity that doesn't vary within the block     |   \n  \nIf Q is <=Q1, T=T1  \n  \nIf Q1 < Q <=Q2, T=T2  \n  \nIf Q2 < Q <=Q3, T=T3  \n  \n    |   \n  \nQ1=1000, T1=$0  \n  \nQ2=2500, T2=2500  \n  \nQ3=10000, T3=$4500  \n  \nT=$4500  \n  \n            |
 {: caption="Table 8.
 Pricing models" caption-side="top"}

 Block tier pricing is not currently supported.
 If your product migrated from the resource management console, and you used block tier pricing, it is still honored.
-However, you can't add any new block tier pricing plans currently.
+However, currently, you can't add any new block tier pricing plans.
 {: note}

 ## Metrics for metering models